Lynn Turner on How to Fix the Audit Industry

 In today's digitally connected world, technology is replacing accountants, transparency has become mandatory, investors are increasingly turning to indexing and away from active management, and the quality of audits has been called into question.
 If the accounting profession is to maintain its relevance and value proposition to those who depend on it, what must it do?

-The Center for Accounting Ethics, Governance, and the Public Interest welcomed a familiar face to campus on October 4 for a lecture titled “Are Accountants Relevant in Today's Digital World?”
-Lynn Turner is the first speaker to be invited back for an encore presentation since the Distinguished Speaker Series launched 10 years ago.
+LMU's College of Business Administration welcomed a familiar face to campus on October 4 for a lecture titled “Are Accountants Relevant in Today's Digital World?”
+Lynn Turner is the first speaker to be invited back for an encore presentation since the Accounting Ethics Distinguished Speaker Series launched 10 years ago.
 As senior advisor with Hemming Morse’s Forensic and Financial Consulting Services Group, member of the PCAOB Investor Advisory Group, and former chief accountant at the SEC, there are few more qualified or experienced than Lynn to discuss the current state of the audit industry.

 Lynn, who started his career as an auditor at PricewaterhouseCoopers, began by stating that auditing has been around since the 1890s and posed the question: “What is the value of an audit today?”
 Congress mandated independent audits of public companies in 1933 and the process hasn’t changed much since then.
 Which is a big problem.